-If a fire starts, it can spread quickly.
 Not every fire is the same.
-Different fires can have different hazards and risks.
+Different types of fire have different hazards and risks.
 Using the wrong type of fire extinguisher could do more harm than good.
-There are 6 different types of fire, and each should be attacked in a different way.
+There are six classes of fire, and each should be attacked differently to put them out safely.

 Fire prevention is the best way to make sure that fire doesn't impact you or your business.
-But you should always have a plan in place for dealing with fires if they do happen.
+But as well as preventing fires from starting in the first place, you should have a plan in place for dealing with fires if they do happen.

-If a fire does start, it can spread quickly.
+Because if a fire does start, it can spread quickly.
 Knowing how to attack a fire before it grows, isn't always straightforward.
 Not every fire is the same.
 Different fires can have different hazards and risks.
-Use the wrong type of fire extinguisher could do more harm than good.
-There are 6 different classes of fire, and each should be attacked in a different way.
+Using the wrong type of fire extinguisher could do more harm than good.

 Class A fires are fires involving solids.
 This type of fuel could be paper and cardboard, common in offices and manufacturing.
 It could be furniture, or fixtures and fittings.
 It could even be the structure of the building.